ramisaalam1/RamisaA-CIS4400-HW/README.md

 Setting up a data warehouse for arrest data can help keep track of all the arrests both past and present.
 Integrating a data warehouse can help manage the data better and allow for easier access however it can be costly and time-consuming to maintain.

 ## Business Persona
 The police department, policymakers, and law enforcement agencies will all be interested in this dataset.
-These individuals can use this data to get a better understanding of past arrests and current arrests.
-It will help them make better strategic decisions and implement new rules to lower arrest rates.
+These individuals can use this data to make better strategic decisions and implement new rules to lower arrest rates.

 # Data
 I used the ETL process.
 I first extracted the data from the API, I read the data into a pandas file and transformed it to make it easier to work with.
 Lastly, I loaded the data back into storage.